Mera Peak Climbing - 14 Days itinerary

 Fourteen days from Kathmandu to the summit and back.
 The route bypasses the main Everest trail entirely, flying into Lukla before turning south into the remote Hinku Valley, a wild, quiet corridor of rhododendron forest, glacial moraines, and high pastures where yaks graze beneath towering walls of rock and ice.
 You won't see the crowds of the classic Khumbu trail here.
 Instead, you'll walk through villages where Sherpa families dry cheese on stone rooftops, sleep in teahouses warmed by wood-burning stoves, eat dal bhat cooked by the families who run them, and cross high passes draped in prayer flags.
 All climbing gear is provided by The Everest Holiday.
 Your climbing guides hold mountaineering degrees and have stood on this summit dozens of times.
 No prior climbing experience is needed.

-What Makes This Climb Unforgettable
+What Makes This Climb Special

 • Summit Nepal's highest trekking peak at 6,476m (21,247ft), with panoramic views of Everest, Lhotse, Makalu, Cho Oyu, and Kangchenjunga from the top